anton-k/talks/csound-journal/Csound-expression-paper.md

 There are other widgets like sliders, checkboxes, buttons.
 The interested reader should study the documentation for the library on [github](https://github.com/spell-music/csound-expression).

-## Beyond interpreter
+### Beyond interpreter

 So far we made all programs within the interpreter.
 It's useful for making sketches and quick testing of ideas but sometimes we want to save our ideas to reuse them.

-We need to be able to write haskell modules and compile and load them to the interpreter.
+We need to be able to write Haskell modules and compile and load them to the interpreter.
 Here is the simplest possible program:

 ~~~haskell